camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/web-modeler/collaborate-with-modes.md

 When a process template is selected, the default mode is **Implement**.
 :::
 :::note
-The **Play** mode is an alpha feature and is not yet available for Enterprise users.
+The **Play** is an alpha feature that is being progressively rolled out.
+Read the [Play documentation](/components/modeler/web-modeler/play-your-process.md) for details.
 :::